The historic palace on Dam Square, where bourgeois Amsterdam meets Anantara's Asian luxury.

 Who we recommend it to

-We recommend the Krasnapolsky to travellers seeking the ultimate location in Amsterdam, with no compromise on comfort.
-It's a hotel for couples on a cultural weekend, executives on business trips who want to walk back from the Rijksmuseum, families visiting the city without wasting time on transport.
-Clientele mixes wealthy Europeans, Asians loyal to the Anantara brand, Americans discovering Amsterdam palace-style.
+We recommend the Krasnapolsky to travellers who want the ultimate location in Amsterdam, without compromising on comfort.
+It's a hotel for couples on a cultural weekend, executives on business who want to walk back from the Rijksmuseum, families visiting the city without wasting time on transport.
+The clientele mixes wealthy Europeans, Asians loyal to the Anantara brand, Americans discovering Amsterdam in palace mode.

 The building